royalosyin/Projection-Conversion-Between-NZTM-and-LatLon/README.md

 # Projection-Conversion-Between-NZTM-and-LatLon
 Fortran 90 module for transforming the projections between NZTM and LatLon.
 It is simply translated from C source code from LINZ at http://www.linz.govt.nz/geodetic/software-downloads#nztm2000

-Only provide two public functions public nztm_geod, geod_nztm
+Only provide two public functions of nztm_geod and geod_nztm

 nztm_geod                                                                                                                                   !*   Routine to convert from Tranverse Mercator to latitude and longitude. */
     !*   Method based on Redfearn's formulation as expressed in GDA technical  */ !*   manual at http://www.anzlic.org.au/icsm/gdatm/index.html